wconrad265/TVSPOT/readme.md

 2. Extract the zip file on your local machine.
 3. Open a terminal and navigate to the extracted project directory using the `cd` command.
 4. Run `npm install` to install the necessary dependencies.
-5. Run the following scripts below in `Database Setup` to create the database for the forum.
+5. Follow the steps below in `Database Setup` to create the database for the forum.
+You will have option to create a database with sample data.
 6. To run the application, use the `npm start` command.
 This will start the server and the application will be accessible by default at `http://localhost:3000`.

 ### Database Setup

-## Database Setup

-The project includes two scripts in the package.json file for setting up the database:
+The project includes two scripts in the package.json file for setting up the database.
+(All scrips run using bash):

 - `npm run init-db-sample`: This script checks if the `forum` database exists.
 If it does, it prompts the user to either drop the existing database and recreate it with seed data and schema, or cancel the operation.
 If the `forum` database does not exist, it prompts the user to create it with seed data and schema.

 - `npm run init-db-schema`: This script checks if the `forum` database exists.
 If it does, it prompts the user to either delete the existing database and create a new blank database with the schema, or cancel the operation.
 If the `forum` database does not exist, it prompts the user to create it with the schema.

+- You can also set up using the following commands in your terminal.
+  - `createdb forum` will create the database.
+(If you already have a database named forum, you will need to drop it with `dropdb forum`);
+  - `psql forum < schema.sql` will add the schema located in `schema.sql` to your new created database
+  - `psql forum < ./lib/seed-data.sql` (optional) will load the database with sample data.
+If you do not want sample data, please skip this step.

-## User Data for Sample Database
+### User Data for Sample Database

 The following table provides the usernames and their corresponding passwords for the sample database.
 Please note that for demonstration purposes, all users have the same password, which is `1234`.

 | Username       | Password |
 | -------------- | -------- |